Federal Ministry of Labour and Employment (Nigeria): Michael Imoudu National Institute for Labour Studies

 Michael Imoudu National Institute for Labour Studies (MINILS) is a government-owned labour institute established in 1986 in Ilorin, Nigeria.
 It is one of the statutory bodies managed by the Federal Ministry of Labour.

 Named after popular labour leader, Michael Imoudu, who started his labour activities as a member of the Railway Workers Union during the colonial era, MINILS is an arm of the Federal Ministry of Labour.

 MINILS is headed by the Director-General, Comrade Issa Aremu mni.

-Asides regular courses, the institute also collaborates with stakeholders to train staff at various quarters on labour relations.
+Besides regular courses, the institute also collaborates with stakeholders to train staff at various quarters on labour relations.

 The idea of a state initiated and centralized center to educate labour union members gained traction during the Third National Development Plan (1975 - 1980).
 This proposition came after the military government proscribed the two major union founded labour training centers: the pro-west Trade Union Institute for Economic and Social Development managed by the African-American Labour Center in partnership with Nigerian led United Labour Congress and the left leaning Lumumba Labour Institute.
 The democratic government of Shehu Shagari (1979 - 1983) built on the earlier initiatives and began planning for a training institute to be located at Ilorin in 1983.
 In 1986, a decree establishing the National Institute of Labour Studies was enacted, the new legislation placed made it a statutory center within the Federal Ministry of Employment, Labour and Productivity.
 This decree was replaced in 1990 by Act Cap 261 and two years later to honor labour activist and leader of the 1945 general strike, Michael Imoudu, the institute's named was changed to Michael Imoudu National Institute for Labour Studies.